hbowie/softdevbigideas/ideas/Build Great Teams.md

 At the core of most of the important work done in this world you will find a small, multi-skilled team with effective leadership focused on delivering a product of value to a customer.

-Note that teams such as these are found in contexts as different as [Jazz bands][boynton-fischer-2009], <a href="http://www.reasontorock.com/elements/collaboration.html" target="ref">Rock groups</a>, <a href="https://www.filmandmusic.com/articles/7-perspectives-on-the-absolute-importance-of-collaboration/19" target="ref">filmmaking</a>, [Agile Software Development][beck-et-al-2001] and <a href="https://en.wikipedia.org/wiki/Cellular_manufacturing" target="ref">Lean Manufacturing</a>, to name just a few obvious examples.
+Note that teams such as these are found in contexts as different as [Jazz bands][boynton-fischer-2009], <a href="http://www.reasontorock.com/elements/collaboration.html" class="reflink" target="ref">Rock groups</a>, <a href="https://www.filmandmusic.com/articles/7-perspectives-on-the-absolute-importance-of-collaboration/19" class="reflink" target="ref">filmmaking</a>, [Agile Software Development][beck-et-al-2001] and <a href="https://en.wikipedia.org/wiki/Cellular_manufacturing" class="reflink" target="ref">Lean Manufacturing</a>, to name just a few obvious examples.

 It's now commonplace in business to take the work of teams for granted, but passive acceptance doesn't always translate into active support.